 What I Blog About

-Working with college students, for more than eight years, has revealed an important element in helping individuals live the most intentional, purposeful, and creative lives possible: structure.
+Working with college student for more than ten years has revealed an important element in helping individuals live the most intentional, purposeful, and creative life possible: structure.
 In a world riddled with change, clearly defined steps are the key to one’s own greatest opportunity for success and growth.

-To that end, I write on the ordered life, the essential life, and the organized life:
+To that end, I write on the ordered life, the creative life, and the organized life:

 - The Ordered Life: These writings speak about the foundational importance to live a life of permanence, discovery, gratitude, and generosity.
 Only when we have begun to embrace these four principles, do we have the greatest opportunity for real growth in our own lives, opening the door to discovering our greatest potential.

-- The Essential Life: These writings address the tendency to live busy but ineffective lives.
-Once the pursuit of order becomes a daily routine, the potential to live a more essential life becomes a real possibility.
+- The Creative Life: These writings address the tendency to live busy but ineffective lives.
+Once the pursuit of order becomes a daily routine, the potential to live a more creative life becomes a real possibility.
 This is a life stripped of all things unessential, pursuing a more intentional life by not feeling the burden to be “all things to all people.”
-If you feel as if you are doing more than you have every done before but feel as if you have made no real progress in life (however you define that), then these writings are for you and will be tremendously transformative.
+If you feel as if you are doing more than you have every done before but feel as if you have made no real progress in life (however you define that), then this area is for you and will be tremendously transformative.

 - The Organized Life: Where most people begin, I end.
-If we are actively and routinely engaging the principles of an ordered life, have spent the time and energy discovering what are the real essentials in our life, then we are ready to approach the organized life most effectively.
-The purpose of the organized life is to create a system of triggers that work for you ONLY triggering those things that are essential, leaving the unessential items safely archived but in a place that never distracts from the essential life.
-Whether you are currently using a system or have never used one before, these writings will save you hundreds of hours a year through exceptional focus.
+If we are actively and routinely engaging the principles of an ordered life, have spent the time and energy discovering what are the real essential and creative elements in our life, then we are ready to approach the organized life most effectively.

 For more information about these particular topics, please visit my start page.